top of page

 LUCKNOW

-THE CITY THAT SHAPED ME
+THE CITY THAT

 Lucknow, the city of my youth, shaped my palate and my imagination.
 A cultural and artistic hub in northern India, Lucknow is renowned for its signature Awadhi cuisine, where Persian influences slowly mingled with the native Hindu and Vedic food traditions of the region.
 What emerged was a cuisine of refinement, fragrance, depth, and subtlety.